Everything We Know About ‘The Haunting of Hill House’s Follow-Up ‘Bly Manor’

 No word on whether the show will stick to Henry James’s time period for the piece as Hill House defied Shirley Jackson’s 1959 set-novel.

-No definite date has been provided but at the end of the initial video teaser "you're expected 2020," does confirm that Season 2 isn't arriving for some time.
+No definite date has been provided but at the end of the initial video teaser “you’re expected 2020,” does confirm that Season 2 is expected within that time frame.
 Thankfully it gives fans something to look forward to and plenty of time to rewatch Season 1 for all of the thrills, chills and excitement.